All Episodes

 We're crazy as out here, man.

-Between him and that Buffalo shooter, like these guys are wild.
+Between him and that buffalo shooter, like these guys are wild.

-Anyway, so uh, okay.
+Anyway, so okay.

 So quick little summary.

-Remember, guys, this is late as hell at night.
+So on September 26, 2014, because this was midnight now, remember, guys, this is late as hell at night.

 This is like one, two o'clock in the morning.